xRiddin/Discord-Auto-message/README.md

 # Discord-Auto-Messenger
 This is a Python script that allows you to send automated messages to a Discord channel.
 Randomly sends messages from chat dataset to appear more human-like.

-## Installation.
+## Installation

   ### Local Machine or Online IDE(with cmd/shell)

  1. Clone the repository or download the code as a zip file and extract it to a folder: